Living together at a big university in a small town creates strong community bonds.

 It’s a requirement—and also a big advantage.
 Many students choose to live in residence halls for their entire stay at WSU.

 WSU offers 18 dormitory-style residence halls, with a variety of room configurations and amenities.

-Fourteen residence halls offer First-Year Focus programs, which help you find friends and study partners—and get better grades, too.
+First-Year Focus programs are offered at 17 residence halls, which help you find friends and study partners—and get better grades, too.